munificent/craftinginterpreters/book/hash-tables.md

 <aside name="power-of-two">

 I'm using powers of two for the array sizes here, but they don't need to be.
-Some styles of hash table work best with powers of two, including the one we'll build in this book.
+Some styles of hash tables work best with powers of two, including the one we'll build in this book.
 Others prefer prime number array sizes or have other rules.

 </aside>